lepned/LZTraining/README.md

 # LZTraining
-Download training data from LC0
+Download training data from Leela Chess Zero

 This is a console-based application for downloading training data from storage.lczero.org.